muratk3n/thirdwave/en/README.md

 ---

 Got money, fund some unseen, unorthodox idea, fine.
-But seriously during serious events, buzz off
+But seriously during serious events, fuck off

 ---

 Remember Gates on some news show talking abt pandemic..
-This guy was like 'I droped a billion here and a billion there" and I am thinking guy talks like government.
+This guy was like 'I droped a billion here and a billion there" and I am thinking dude talks like government.
 Acting like one.
-Now I worry with so much resources if he is getting in the way..
+Now I worry with so much resources he is getting in the way..
 There are only so many vacc researchers, resources to make stuff happen..
 But who does he answer to?
 Noone elected him.